francis1009/francis1009/README.md

 ## About Me

-- 🏫 Studying in Singapore Management University, pursuing a degree in Computer Science.
+- 🏫 Earned a degree in Computer Science at Singapore Management University.
-- ✨ Strong interest towards **web development and cross-platform applications!**
+- ✨ Strong interest towards **devtool development!**
-- 🔭 At the moment, I'm working on a Nuxt web app for monitoring cron jobs.
+- 🔭 At the moment, I'm working on a Nuxt web app for monitoring cron jobs and an Image-To-ASCII Rust tool.
-- 🌱 Currently learning about **Flutter, Rust and Go.**
+- 🌱 Currently learning about **Rust and Computer Architecture.**
 - 💬 Avid lover of anime and manga!
 - 🤔 I have trouble naming things.